mahesh1511/paypalBookingTest/bookingserv-master/README.md

 - Please note Date format is yyyy-MM-dd example 2021-07-14 is 14 July 2021

-## Mahesh Comments
+## Details Information about Error messesges

 - Major Error Messages describtion

 #a.
 Case 1 :

-   If Check-out date is early than Check-in date then Error Messege : "Check out date can not be before than check-in date so please check again and try again for booking"
+   - If Check-out date is early than Check-in date then
+   - Error Messege : "Check out date can not be before than check-in date so please check again and try again for booking"

 #b.
 Case 2:
-   If Duplicate Booking is already there then
+   - If Duplicate Booking is already there then
-   Error Message : "This record is already exist , please try with different booking"
+   - Error Message : "This record is already exist , please try with different booking"

 #c.
 Case 3:
-   If date format is not correct in request body then Error Message : "Please check the Date format and try again with booking"
+   - If date format is not correct in request body then
+   - Error Message : "Please check the Date format and try again with booking"

 ## Any Query
 Please do contact me if any more information needed mahesh.1511@gmail.com